• Skip to primary navigation

 By the time we made it to dessert each night, we gave each other a look of concern.
 Could we possibly still have room?
 But our worries melted away whenever we saw the scrumptious delights waiting for us.
 After enjoying so much amazing food, it would have been just wrong to walk away from the table before the finish line.
 So we stepped up to the plate so to speak and never regretted it.

-Hotel Quelle Desserts
+Desserts at Hotel Quelle

 One lavish treat we both cherished was actually a first for us.
 Buchteln is a marmalade-filled pastry of the sweetest order.
 This traditional South Tyrolean concoction was served to us with a vanilla sauce that we could not get enough of.

 The deliciousness of our evenings continued each morning with a plentiful breakfast buffet flush with fresh pastries and breads, homemade jams, local cheeses and meats, berries and juices.
-As if that wasn’t enough, tasty made to order dishes were also whipped up in an open-air kitchen.
+As if that wasn’t enough, tasty made-to-order dishes were also whipped up in an open-air kitchen.

 Chasing Cowbells & Waterfalls